 Read product guides and watch product reviews from other users.

 Buy goods in the app.

 Share their shopping experience with other users.

 Little Red Book is one of the best e-commerce platforms based on user-generated content with an innovative business model.
-XiaoHongShu offers various content formats, both short TikTok-type videos and regular Instagram-style posts.
-It is also possible to have live streams which are now common in the Chinese market.
+Xiaohongshu offers various content formats, both short TikTok-type videos and regular Instagram-style posts.
+It is also possible to have live streams which are now common in China.
 If your target audience is young girls who understand global trends, then you should definitely try selling on Little Red Book.

-Pnduoduo is considered the fastest growing e-commerce platform.
+Pinduoduo is considered the fastest growing e-commerce platform.
 Since its launch in 2015, Pinduoduo has been demonstrating rapid growth.
 In 2020, the app became the second most popular after Alibaba services in terms of the number of active users per month.
+Estimated monthly traffic was 720 million users in 2020.
 Pinduoduo 拼多多 literally means combining a lot of purchases from Chinese.

 The main difference of Pinduoduo is the use of group purchases in e-commerce.
 The more people buy a product, the cheaper it is.
 Users share purchases with other people, and then buy the product much cheaper than its initial cost.

 In order to attract new users, Pinduoduo constantly conducts some kind of promotions.
 Flash sales and time-limited offers take place in the platform every day, which increases the percentage of user returns.
 Such restrictions do not allow you to think for a long time, but immediately make an impulsive purchase decision.